miangelisse-ux/kairoslive/README.md

 - Expensive enterprise presentation software
 - Limited support for remote or multi-screen control

-Kairos Live solves these issues through a browser-based, cloud-ready presentation workflow system optimized for live worship environments.
+Kairos Live solves these issues through a browser-based, real-time presentation workflow system optimized for live worship environments.

 ---

 ## Usage

-1. Admin creates or schedules a service
+1. User creates an account
+2. User subscribes to a monthly or yearly membership plan
+3. Church or ministry workspace is created
-2. Scriptures, songs, announcements, and media are added to the service queue
+4. Services, scriptures, songs, and announcements are added to the presentation queue
-3. Volunteers or operators connect to the live session
+5. Volunteers or operators connect to the live session
-4. Display screens sync in real time
+6. Display screens sync in real time
-5. Presentation changes are broadcast instantly to connected displays
+7. Presentation changes are broadcast instantly to connected displays
-6. Remote controllers can manage slides and scripture progression
+8. Remote controllers can manage presentation flow from multiple devices
-7. Live updates propagate without refreshing connected clients

 ---